Contact us today

 - Secure heavy equipment such as TVs and computers to the furniture on which they are placed.

 - Use closed screw eyes instead of traditional picture hangers to secure pictures and other valuable artwork to the walls.

-Many insurance companies have specific enrollment periods for earthquake insurance coverage.
+Many insurance companies have specific enrollment periods for local earthquake insurance coverage.
 If you choose not to add the coverage when you purchase a homeowners policy, you may need to wait until your policy renews to add the coverage.